semiherdogan/deno-cli-app-skeleton/README.md

 **NOTE**: Before install this package, you should have this and that.

-- Download standalone binary for apple from [releases](https://github.com/username/repository/releases).
+- Download standalone binary from [releases](https://github.com/username/repository/releases).
 - Move downloaded file to path
 - Or you can download source code and compile on your own.